szyhf/go-excel/README.md

 ### split

 Split a string and convert them to a slice, it won't work if not set.

+## RoadMap | 开发计划

++ Read xlsx file and got the expect xml. √
++ Prepare the shared string xml. √
++ Get the correct sheetX.xml. √
++ Read a row of a sheet. √
++ Read a cell of a row, fix the empty cell. √
++ Fill string cell with value of shared string xml. √
++ Can set the column name row, default is the first row. √
++ Read a row to a struct by column name. √

 ## Thinking | 随想